Blue is the new Green…

 We are committed to a continual process of upgrading of the lighting technologies at Bluewater to ensure that they are as efficient as possible.
 For example, we are trailing new sensor and LED technologies in our multi storey car parks that could reduce our electrical consumption by up to 80%.

-Bluewater is proud that it has achieved 100% diversion from Landfill since June 2009 and currently recycles 80% of all waste being produced on the site.
+Bluewater is proud that it has achieved 100% diversion from Landfill since June 2009, we currently recycle over 90% of all waste being produced on the site.

 Bluewater has also partnered with the British Heart Foundation and donates old and unwanted furniture items to them for recondition and resale through their outlet in Woolwich.